RDMLASymposium/rdmlasymposium.github.io/about.md

 *How much does the Symposium cost?*

-The RDMLA Symposium aims to keep the cost of the event low so that it is accessible to anyone who would like to participate.
-Registration costs **$5 USD**.
-Registration for students and retirees is free.
+The RDMLA Symposium aims to keep the event accessible to anyone who would like to participate.
+Registration is **free** but is **required**.
+Register today here (https://whova.com/portal/registration/rdmla_202108/)

 *Can I submit a proposal?*